Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: The systems of simply-typed modal lambda calculi

-Officially, everything is Church-typed rather than Curry-typed.
-But we always display the type on the bound variables since the restrictions on the number of variables is so central to the system.
+Officially, everything is Church-typed rather than Curry-typed, but we minimize the display of types on the terms to maintain readability.
+However, we always display the type on the bound variables since the restrictions on the number of variables is so central to the system.

 Here is a simple but important proposition: